MiriamPeskowitz/mourning-front-end-2020/notes.md

 Monday changes
-  -- Change color of Mourning DONE
+  -- DONEChange color of Mourning DONE
-  -- get rid of alert that no one is logged in
+  -- DONE get rid of alert that no one is logged in
   -- DONE About page -- has welcome back, even when no one is logged in.
-Remove the whole line -- DONE About page -- remove every nav except Home -- DONE About page -- much more margin and padding -- Edit and spell check the about page
+  -- DONE About page -- remove every nav except Home -- DONE About page -- much more margin and padding -- DONEEdit and spell check the about page
   -- Update description -- description card edit
   -- DONE story -- maybe take out third graph here
+  -- DONE logout button is horrible -- it's the home button, actually -- signup page -- change color of join us

+Next:
+-- fix current user capitalization in backend